Tamrat Desta: Impacts

 serve as a poignant reminder of the emotional depth present in his music.

 Death

 On 18 April 2018, Tamrat went to a local clinic in Addis Ababa for seeking medical help for tonsillitis.
 After receiving a pain killer, he collapsed on his way to his home and was pronounced dead at the scene.
-Shortly after his death, several media outlets speculated that Tamrat died of medical error and the physician who treated was found responsible for his death.
+Shortly after his death, several media outlets speculated that Tamrat died of medical error and the physician who treated him was found responsible for his death.

 Tamrat's funeral service was held at Holy Trinity Cathedral church in Addis Ababa on 19 April 2018 and was attended by thousands of fans and famous figures.
 He was the father of five children, including Dagmawi Tamrat, who later became singer.